jimwheaty/Algorand-School-MEGA-ACE-x-Folks-Finance/README.md

 `poetry run pytest -s`

 ## TODO
+1. Fix test_liquidate_loan -> lender should receive 1 NFT
+2. borrower requirement has not been met cause not all borrowers can request for a loan as the data is saved as global states
+3. opt_borrower_in_token: you don't need this, and it is not an opt in
+4. When deleting or repaying you send 1 token, but when you request a loan the token amount is not checked
+5. Not need end having start and duration
-1. borrower requirement has not been met cause not all borrowers can request for a loan as the data is saved as global states
+6. borrower requirement has not been met cause not all borrowers can request for a loan as the data is saved as global states
-2. opt_borrower_in_token: you don't need this, and it is not an opt in
+7. opt_borrower_in_token: you don't need this, and it is not an opt in
-3. When deleting or repaying you send 1 token, but when you request a loan the token amount is not checked
+8. When deleting or repaying you send 1 token, but when you request a loan the token amount is not checked
-4. Not need end having start and duration
+9. Not need end having start and duration